 Whenever Nietzsche’s use of the will to power is not aimed at the rejection of the metaphysics of free will and rational or moral motivation, it is usually directed at scientific concepts that Nietzsche accuses of being based on metaphysical causal principles in disguise.
 For example, the will to power appears in his rejection of the drive for self-preservation (BGE 13, GS 349); in his rejections of natural law (BGE 22) and materialistic atomism (BGE 12); and in his rejection of evolutionary theory’s emphasis upon passive adaptation as conformity to a metaphysical, external law (GM II: 12).
 In each of these cases, he uses the will to power critically, offering no substantial, positive alternative explanation.

 For this reason, we must be wary of interpretations that commit Nietzsche to a primarily explanatory method and aim.
 Brian Leiter, for example, describes Nietzsche as a methodological naturalist who offers theories, such as the “doctrine of type facts,” that “explain various important human phenomena” in ways continuous with and modeled on the empirical sciences.
-However, the use of such type-facts is not primarily an explanatory end for Nietzsche, but instead a critical means: “That the mode of being may not be traced back to a primary cause....that alone is the great liberation” (TI, “Errors” 8).
+However, the use of such type-facts is not an explanatory end for Nietzsche, but instead a critical means: “That the mode of being may not be traced back to a primary cause....that alone is the great liberation” (TI, “Errors” 8).

 Rather than serving to explain beliefs, choices, and actions by identifying their “true” causes (whether reason, free will, drive, character, environment, or ancestry), Nietzsche’s type-facts serve the critical purpose of rejecting false explanations, reintegrating agency into a larger causal sequence: “What alone can be our doctrine?
 That no one gives a man his qualities—neither God, nor society, nor his parents and ancestors, nor he himself.”
 The identification of type-facts subordinates both individuals and type-facts to the whole of natural causality—for “there is nothing apart from the whole.”

 Overall, the evidence in the published writings demonstrates that the philosophical purpose of the will to power is critical: to reject false explanations of natural events, life, and human action that depend on suppressed metaphysical assumptions.
-The purpose of the will to power is, in short, to insist again and again upon the negative claims that human action is—like reality itself—essentially unfree, amoral, irrational, purposeless, and lawless.
+The purpose of the will to power is, in short, to insist again and again upon the negative claim that human action is—like reality itself—essentially unfree, amoral, irrational, purposeless, and lawless.
 This conclusion, in turn, answers another likely objection to my strictly critical reading of Nietzsche’s ontology: namely, that it is far too weak to be what Nietzsche intended.
 However, the will to power as I have defined it successfully serves the intentional practical purpose Nietzsche puts it to in the published works, so it cannot be rejected on that score.

 More importantly, my interpretation of the will to power as critical ontology is better suited to Nietzche’s purposes than stronger ontological, biological, or psychological interpretations are.
 For any interpretation of the will to power as a positive explanatory principle must implausibly conclude that Nietzsche, in each use of the will to power, is simply opposing one explanatory principle to another without justification.
 In fact, we have seen that stronger interpretations of the will to power as a positive explanatory principle rest on implicit metaphysical assumptions and so are incompatible with Nietzsche’s naturalism.
 Consequently, the stronger positive interpretations implausibly suggest that Nietzsche devotes himself to exposing the metaphysical underpinnings of opposing explanations of human activity, only to suggest alternatives that are clearly vulnerable to the very same criticisms he levies against his opponents.